EricDelgado993/3D-Sphere-Puzzle/README.md

 ### Core Gameplay
 - **Player Control:**
-  - Move the gold sphere using the arrow keys (`Up`, `Down`, `Left`, `Right`).
+  - Use arrow keys (`Up`, `Down`, `Left`, `Right`) to control the sphere's movement.
-  - The sphere rolls across the level with realistic physics-based movement.
+  - Rolling physics implemented for realistic interaction with the environment.

 ### Tile Interactions
 - **Blue Tiles:**
-  - Turn green when the sphere rolls over them, earning the player +100 points per tile.
+  - Turn green when rolled over, adding +100 points to the score.
+  - All tiles must be turned green to win.
 - **Green Tiles:**
-  - Indicate progress; no additional interaction.
+  - Indicate progress; turning all blue tiles green triggers the win condition.
 - **Brown Tiles (Pitfalls):**
-  - Disappear when the sphere rolls over them, creating a pit.
-Falling into a pit ends the game.
+  - Disappear when touched, creating a pit.
+  - Falling into a pit results in game over.
 - **Purple Tiles (Springs):**
-  - Launch the sphere into the air upon contact.
-The sphere may land back on the map or fall out of bounds, resulting in game over.
+  - Launch the sphere into the air when stepped on.
+  - May cause the sphere to land back on the map or fall out of bounds, resulting in game over.

-### Enemy Interaction
+### Enemy and Hazards
-- **Moving Cylinder:**
+- **Enemy Cylinder (vEnemy):**
-  - Acts as an enemy that moves vertically across the map.
+  - Moves vertically across the map.
   - Contact with the cylinder results in game over.

-### Win/Lose Conditions
+- **Arena Bounds:**
+  - Falling out of bounds ends the game.
+  - Managed by the `GameManager` script, which checks the player's position relative to the arena's bounds.

+### Game Manager Features
+- **Score System:**
+  - Tracks and displays the score in real time.
+  - Adds +100 points for each blue tile turned green.
+  - Triggers the win condition at a score of 3600 points.
+- **Win Condition:**
+  - Displays a "Congratulations" message and disables player controls when all tiles are green.
+- **Restart Mechanism:**
+  - Automatically restarts the level when the player falls out of bounds or makes contact with a hazard/enemy.

+### Scripts and Mechanics
-- **Win:**
+- **GameManager.cs:**
-  - Turn all blue tiles into green tiles to complete the level and display a congratulatory message.
+  - Central script managing the game state, score, and win conditions.
-- **Lose:**
+- **PlayerController.cs:**
+  - Handles player movement and collision detection.
-  - Fall into a pit or out of bounds.
+  - Applies vertical force on purple tiles and restarts the level upon falling out of bounds.
+- **Stable.cs:**
+  - Changes tile color to green upon collision with the player and invokes the score update in `GameManager`.
+- **PitFall.cs:**
-  - Make contact with the moving cylinder enemy.
+  - Removes brown tiles upon collision with the player.
+- **vEnemy.cs:**
+  - Controls enemy cylinder's movement, creating a dynamic obstacle.

-### UI and Feedback
+### Visual and UI Features
 - **Score Display:**
-  - Real-time score updates based on converted blue tiles (+100 points per tile).
+  - Real-time score updates displayed on the screen.
-- **Game Over Screen:**
-  - Appears when the player loses, indicating the cause of failure.
+- **Win Message:**
+  - Displays "Congratulations" upon winning.
-- **Victory Screen:**
+- **Hazard Effects:**
-  - Displays a congratulatory message when all blue tiles are green.
+  - Realistic physics for pitfalls and springs.
+  - Vibrant tile color changes to indicate progress.

 ---

-## Development Details
-- **Engine:** Unity
-- **Physics:** Unity's Rigidbody physics for realistic sphere movement.
-- **Level Design:**
-  - A grid-based map with varying tile types for strategic navigation.
-  - A moving enemy to add dynamic difficulty.
-- **UI:**
-  - On-screen score tracker.
-  - Game over and victory messages.

----

 ## How to Play
-1. Launch the game and control the sphere using the arrow keys.
+1. Control the gold sphere using the arrow keys.
-2. Roll over blue tiles to turn them green and increase your score.
+2. Roll over blue tiles to turn them green and score points.
-3. Avoid pitfalls (brown tiles), stay on the map, and avoid the moving cylinder enemy.
+3. Avoid hazards like pitfalls, springs, and the moving enemy cylinder.
-4. Use purple tiles strategically to navigate the level but beware of falling out of bounds.
+4. Stay within the arena bounds to avoid falling out of the map.
-5. Turn all blue tiles into green to win the game!
+5. Turn all blue tiles green to win the game.

----

-## Future Enhancements
-- Add new levels with increasing difficulty.
-- Introduce timed challenges for an added layer of difficulty.
-- Implement collectibles or power-ups for enhanced gameplay mechanics.
-- Add customizable themes for tile and sphere appearances.